ganast/tidybird/roadmap.md

     1. do not add/(store MRMTime for) special folders
     1. Check if we handled remarks in ATN reviews & github issues
     1. Moved folders not removed from MRM => remove folders in buttons that do not longer exist if we don't run over the folders but over the settings
-    1. Maybe for quick successor 5.1 (and move 5.1 to 5.2)
-        1. remove need for themelistener (except maybe for tooltip), using browser css
-        1. reset own MRM list with TB list: button in options
-        1. easier debugging of issues:
-            1. add debug messages including timing & export (see tbsync)
-            1. create export/copy of anonymized settings + full folder structure & account types to include in bug report
     1. TODOs & FIXMEs
     1. Create 5.0 release & test following procedure
     1. Store release procedure (once tested)